Computer Science and Engineering

 Boolean satisfiability, computational chemistry, constraint satisfaction, fair resource allocation, graph and network algorithms, preference aggregation, preprocessing, scheduling, self-interested agents, turbocharging heuristics, worst-case running time guarantees.

-Undergraduate students enrolled at Australian universities or the University of Auckland (New Zealand) can apply for Taste of Research scholarships.
-Undergraduate students enrolled at Australian universities can apply for CSIRO Undergraduate Vacation Scholarships.
-Domestic and international undergraduate and postgraduate students from partner universities can apply for the Practicum exchange program.
+2nd and 3rd year undergraduate students enrolled at universities in Australia or New Zealand can apply for Taste of Research scholarships.
+Domestic and international undergraduate and postgraduate students from partner and non-partner institutions can apply for the Study Abroad Research Practicum.
 International postgraduate students may be able to visit as Junior Visiting Research Fellows.

-UNSW students that are enrolled (or would like to enrol) in the Computer Science (Honours) program at UNSW can see my proposed Honours thesis topics in the CSE Thesis Topics Database.
+UNSW students who are enrolled (or would like to enrol) in the Computer Science (Honours) program at UNSW can see my proposed Honours thesis topics in the CSE Thesis Topic Database.
 Feel free to propose your own topic if it is related to my research.

-Please send me a CV, recent transcripts, and names and email addresses of 1-2 references.
+Please send me a CV, your university transcripts, and names and email addresses of 3 references.
 Please also indicate your research interests and whether you have any external funding for covering the UNSW tuition fee (for international students) and living costs.
-I will consult with our research office and let you know whether you are deemed competitive for UNSW scholarship applications.
 All scholarship applicants need to prepare a research proposal in consultation with the prospective supervisor (around 500 words).
-The selection also usually takes into account your grades (mainly for the last 2 years of study), the ranking of your previous university, and your publications (if any).
+The selection also usually takes into account your university grades, the ranking of your previous universities, and your publications (if any).

 Locally funded postdoctoral positions are advertised here when available.